 His video, which has either been removed from Freihofer’s account or set to private, sparked a fury of conversations about white supremacy among U.S. service members.
 Paul Szoldra with Task & Purpose noted that the video was first sent to him by another officer, who said, “My 97 year old WW2 veteran grandfather helped liberate Dachau and would even now knock this kid’s teeth in with ease.

-“If your big takeaway from Holocaust-joke-making-Lieutenant is ’Let’s use this as an example of what not to post on social media!’ you’re missing something,” wrote Guns and America reporter Victoria Chamberlain.
+“If your big takeaway from Holocaust-joke-making-Lieutenant is ’Let’s use this as an example of what not to post on social media!’ you’re missing something,” wrote Guns and America reporter Victoria Chamberlin.
 “How about asking if perhaps we have a culture in the Army that perpetuates this as normal language in the first place.”

-Sgt.
-Major of the Army Michael Grinston also weighed in, saying, “This is completely unacceptable.
+Sergeant Major of the Army Michael Grinston also weighed in, saying, “This is completely unacceptable.
 On social media or not, racist jokes are racist.
 Period.”